NSCoder/Joybox-Documentation/documentation/sprite-batch/index.markdown

 categories: documentation
 ---

-The Sprite Batch class enables the batch drawing on all of items added as children, this will increase the performance and the memory utilization of the game.
+The Sprite Batch class enables the batch drawing of all the items added as children.
+This will increase the performance and the memory utilization of the game.
 In order to accomplish this, the Sprite Batch needs to be loaded with a sprite sheet image.

-Another thing that the SpriteBatch needs to know is where in the sprite sheet, a particular sprite is placed (known as frame).
+Another thing that the SpriteBatch needs to know is where in the sprite sheet a particular sprite is placed (known as frame).
 For this another class comes into play: the SpriteFrameCache class contains all the necessary information about every frame in the sprite sheet.

 [more-information] For more information: see: [Sprite Frame Cache documentation page](../sprite-frame-cache).